Astros vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- In three games as the underdog over the last 10 matchups, the Astros have a record of 1-2.
+- In five games as the favorite over the last 10 matchups, the Astros have a record of 2-3.

-- When it comes to the over/under, the Astros and their foes are 6-4-0 in their last 10 contests.

-- Bookmakers have not posted a spread in any of the Astros' past 10 contests.
+- In their last 10 games with a total, the Astros and their opponents are 7-3-0 when it comes to hitting the over.

 Astros Betting Records & Stats